NandoRunner/CRUD-PHP/README.md

 # CRUD-PHP
-For learning purposes, PHP with MySQL
+CRUD PHP with MVC and MySQL